cloudera.cluster.service module – Manage a service in cluster

 service: example_ecs

-maintenance: yes
+maintenance: true

 - name: Update (append) several tags on a cluster service